 Same, girl, same.

-I like to make fixtures in my home last as long as possible before I replace.
+I like to make fixtures in my home last as long as possible before I replace them.
 And when I do replace them, I want it to be with high quality, timeless material – which isn’t always cheap.

-That’s why I’m always down for trying unique ideas for fixing up a home, especially when it comes to paint.
+That’s why I’m always down for trying unique ideas for fixing up a home, especially when it comes to painting.

 White Chalk Painted Countertops

-In my master bath I had recently gave DIY concrete over laminate countertops a try.
+In my master bath, I had recently given DIY concrete over laminate countertops a try.
 They turned out okay, but not quite how I’d envisioned.
-For this bathroom (which is my kid’s bathroom) I wanted a very modern look so I decided to try painting my countertops with chalk paint.
+For this bathroom (which is my kid’s bathroom), I wanted a very modern look, so I decided to paint my countertops with chalk paint.

 These are the supplies I used:

 I lightly sanded the countertops with a sanding sponge to slightly rough them up so that the paint had a surface to adhere to.

 I used three coats of chalk paint, allowing the paint several hours to dry in between coats.

 (The reason I did three coats is because that’s how many it took to get that solid white look.)